containeroo/website/content/en/docs/cloudflare-operator/resources/zone.md

 Learn more about the zone resource in the [getting started guide](/docs/cloudflare-operator/get_started).

+If you have more than one Account resource, set `spec.accountRef.name` on each Zone so the operator knows which Cloudflare credentials to use.
+When only one Account exists in the cluster, `accountRef` can be omitted.

 ## Prevent Certain DNS Records From Being Deleted When Zone Prune Is Enabled

 Prior to **v1.7.0**, `cloudflare-operator` had a fixed set of DNS records that were always ignored when `Zone` prune was enabled.
 These included records required for ACME certificate validation and Cloudflare-specific TXT records.
 Users could not modify this behavior.